 Federal Residential Renewable Energy Tax Credit

 The term "solar incentives" broadly refers to financial incentives implemented by the government and by solar companies to encourage increased use of renewable energy by making the installation and use of solar panels more affordable.
 Incentives may include things like discounts, cash back or credit on your utility bill each month.
 Some incentives are handled federally, while others are handled by the state of Colorado or your utility company, county or municipality.
 You might qualify for any of the following types of solar incentives:

-- Net Metering: You may be able to sign a net metering agreement with your Firestone utility company.
-This agreement may apply to all or a percentage of the excess electricity that is generated by your solar panels.
-Your utility company will then deduct this value from your monthly utility bill.
+- Net Metering: You can sign a net metering contract with your Firestone utility company.
+This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
+They will then subtract this value from your utility bill each month.

 Federal Solar Incentives

 Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
 The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.